-- 1) To provide science and engineering graduates from a variety of backgrounds with the advanced conceptual understanding, detailed factual knowledge and specialist technical skills to enable them to follow successful careers as practicing environmental engineers and researchers in the water, waste and environmental industry. - 2) To provide an entry route into an appropriate professional institution such as the Chartered Institution of Water and Environmental Management (CIWEM). - 3) To ensure that the key skills of our students develop in parallel with their academic and technical abilities.
+- 1) To provide graduates from a variety of backgrounds with the advanced conceptual understanding, detailed technical knowledge and problem solving skills to enable them to provide clean water, treat wastewater, manage solid waste, remediate contaminated land and control air pollution, for careers in environmental industries worldwide. - 2) To provide an entry route into an appropriate professional institution such as the Chartered Institution of Water and Environmental Management (CIWEM), the Institution of Civil Engineers (ICE) and the Royal Institution of Chartered Surveyors (RICS). - 3) To ensure that the key skills of our students develop in parallel with their academic and technical abilities.
 These key skills include the ability to communicate effectively, the ability to employ IT and library resources appropriately, the ability to prioritise work and to meet deadlines, the ability to work alone and with others, and the ability to use initiative and to solve problems.